 Ovarian cancer is known as the ‘silent killer’ as many of the symptoms only become obvious in the later stages.
 However, like Deborah, many women who are diagnosed with the disease recognise that ‘something’ isn’t quite right within their body, even before a formal diagnosis is made.

-There are four key symptoms that can indicate ovarian cancer.
-It is worth noting that there are plenty of other, non-life threatening, conditions that can cause the same but if you are continually experiencing the following, it’s worth chatting with your doctor.
+Four key symptoms can indicate ovarian cancer.
+It is worth noting that there are plenty of other, non-life threatening, conditions that can cause the same symptoms, but if you are continually experiencing the following, it’s worth chatting with your doctor.

 The four key symptoms of ovarian cancer include:

 - Abdominal or pelvic pain

 - Increased abdominal size or persistent abdominal bloating

 - The need to urinate often or urgently